Tuttotorna/OMNIA/docs/RESULTS_STATUS.md

 The shortest correct formula for the current result state is:

-OMNIA now contains a runnable core, frozen result JSONL artifacts, frozen mini-result summaries, and a small reproducible divergence surface beyond pure internal architecture.
+OMNIA now contains a runnable core, frozen result JSONL artifacts, frozen mini-result summaries, and a small reproducible divergence surface across abstract, LLM-like, and support-response readable cases.

 ---